 Phishing is a play on the term "fishing."
-Would be hackers "put lines out in the water" or spam email to see if they get any "bites."
+Hackers "put lines out in the water" or spam email to see if they get any "bites."
 You are the fish they are hoping to catch.
 The point of the phishing attempt is to gain access to campus information, or your own personal information.

 How Do I Know?

 Malicious actors are becoming more creative in their attempts to steal your information.
 Many of the phishing emails they send appear to be from reputable sources.
-The emails are carefully crafted with logos, names of people, and legitamate looking URLs.
+The emails are carefully crafted with logos, names of people, and legitimate-looking URLs.